sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 If this is your team, then you should opt for a situation where the team can maximize *r* as quickly as possible, even if it requires a higher-time investment.
 As x increases, the exponential curve will continue to grow faster and faster than the linear function.
 Therefore, it is more important to maximize *r* than it is to minimize *l*.

+One may say, "well in that case, I could maximize *r* by setting *l* to 100%, in which case all one would do is spend time improving rather than delivering to their users or clients."
+You could!
+And in the Phoenix Project that is what they do!
+Granted, one should only do this for a short period of time.
+In the future, we should elaborate on the function to account for the decline in productivity as *t* increases assuming an unsustainably high value of *r*.
+However, for a short period of time, if a team feels there are enough quick wins to be had to justify the increased productivity, they very well could invest 100% of their time towards contiunous improvement for a brief period.
+Following this brief blitz the team should then find a sustainable value whereby they are able to continuously improve using *l* percentage of their time such that it would still result in a good ratio between *l* and *r*.
+That is, that the time invested is still increasing the value of *r* comparatively.

+For example, when it comes to looking for a sustainable value of *l* and *r*, a team may iterate and adjust accordingly:

+1. I invest 10% of my time for a 10% increase in producitivity, which results in what my team judges to be a good ratio (1:1).
+2. The team increases to 20% of their time for a 20% increase in productivity, making this a good decision to make (1:1).
+3. However, if I increase *l* to 40% of my time, and only see a 25% increase in *r*, then perhaps revising *l* down to the highest value of *l* for which I maintain the 1:1 ratio would be a better approach.

+This is just an example and the situation will change depending on your team.
+If increasing *r* is important to your team, then perhaps a reduction in the ratio is acceptable to you to a certain point.
+Perhaps 4:2.5 (l = 40; r = 25) is worth it to your team, given that f(x) is exponential, the team that does choose to invest more in *l* will eventually be more productive than the team who opted for a 1:1 ratio.

+See [here](https://www.desmos.com/calculator/flfeopgbll) for an example.
+In this abstract case, we can see that the team who opted for the 4:2.5 ratio will end up being more productive than the 1:1 team after ~10.572 months.

+It is important to remember our previous discussion about the decay of *r* as a team over invests in *l*, however.

 **Option 2**: Begin to continuously improve while still meeting the current expectations as best as possible.

 *The Intuitive Option*: Minimize *l* such that a small percentage of our time is dedicated to continuous learning so that we can continue to deliver on our responsibilities.